United States Military Academy: Football

 Army football began in 1890, when Navy challenged the cadets to a game of the relatively new sport.
 Navy defeated Army at West Point that year, but Army avenged the loss in Annapolis the following year.
 The rival academies still clash every December in what is traditionally the last regular-season Division I college-football game.
 The 2015 football season marked Navy's fourteenth consecutive victory over Army, the longest streak in the series since inception.
 The following year, Army won 21–17.
 Army's football team reached its pinnacle of success under coach Earl Blaik when Army won consecutive national championships in 1944, 1945 and 1946, and produced three Heisman Trophy winners: Doc Blanchard (1945), Glenn Davis (1946) and Pete Dawkins (1958).
 Past NFL coaches Vince Lombardi and Bill Parcells were Army assistant coaches early in their careers.
 The football team plays its home games at Michie Stadium, where the playing field is named after Earl Blaik.
 Cadets' attendance is mandatory at football games and the Corps stands for the duration of the game.
 At all home games, one of the four regiments marches onto the field in formation before the team takes the field and leads the crowd in traditional Army cheers.
 From 1992 through 1996, Army won all of the games against Navy for the first time since the legendary days of Blanchard and Davis, and it introduced the fraternal group of players identifying themselves as the Fat Man Club, initiated by the offensive linemen of the Class of 1996.
-Between the 1998 and 2004 seasons, Army's football program was a member of Conference USA, but has since reverted to its former independent status.
+Between the 1998 and 2004 seasons, Army's football program was a member of Conference USA, but has since joined the American Athletic Conference.